leesangjun1903/NLP-and-Audio/LLM/readme.md

 - (Survey) A Survey of Resource-efficient LLM and Multimodal Foundation Models
 - (Survey) Parameter-Efficient Fine-Tuning for Large Models : A Comprehensive Survey
 - (Survey) Parameter-Efficient Fine-Tuning Methods for Pretrained Language Models: A Critical Review and Assessment
+- (Survey) A Survey of Large Language Models

 - AlphaGeometry : Solving Olympiad Geometry without Human Demonstrations
 - AlphaGeometry2 : Gold-medalist Performance in Solving Olympiad Geometry with AlphaGeometry2